jiangsheng/jiangsheng.github.io/docs/blogs/2005/champ-de-coquelicots-environs-de-giverny.rst

    :author: jiangshengvc
    :nocomments:

-.. container:: bvMsg
-   :name: msgcns!1BE894DEAF296E0A!158

 I fell comfort with the first look to Champ de Coquelicots, Environs de Giverny.
 It is basically green, with red flowers in the center and dirty yellow sky at the top.
-The usage of implied lines, height of plants and shadowes expressed the shape of the field.
+The usage of implied lines, height of plants and shadows expressed the shape of the field.